StuPro-TOSCAna/TOSCAna/docs/requirements/product_backlog.md

 > As a user, I want the application to ask me about any data (e.g. credentials) which are required for deployment, but not specified in the TOSCA model.

 - Cost estimate: 5

+- [ ] add application-specific properties to transformation in data model

 ## Epic *Web Application* (must have)
 > As a user, I want to control the application via web-UI.